frani1999/imdb_system/Implementation_notes.md

     assert response.status_code == 200
     assert "Blacksmith Scene" in response.json().get("summary", "")
 ```
-  3. When queries get multiples matches, now return the first march.
-The idea is to implement a logic depending on the other data files in https://datasets.imdbws.com/ to extract more information.
+  3. **Summary request given in [queries.py](system_module_2/server/services/queries.py) can be completed with more data extracted form https://datasets.imdbws.com/.** It is possible to read and store in PostgreSQL system database more tables with different data, and search people and films information by the `id`.
+The other *tsv* files are:
-     * `title.akas.tsv.gz`
+   * `title.akas.tsv.gz` → information about films region, language, etc.
-     * `title.crew.tsv.gz`
+   * `title.crew.tsv.gz` → information about films directors and writers.
-     * `title.episode.tsv.gz`
+   * `title.episode.tsv.gz` → information about episodes for TV Series.
-     * `title.principals.tsv.gz`
+   * `title.principals.tsv.gz` → information about persons involved in a film.
-     * `title.ratings.tsv.gz`
+   * `title.ratings.tsv.gz` → information about films ratings.
-  4. **Migrate REST API to HTTPS.** HTTPS via NGINX + Let's Encrypt (TLS Certificates).
+  4. **Migrate REST API to HTTPS.** HTTPS via NGINX (inverse proxy) + TLS Certificates (Let's Encrypt).